 - Licensed Registered Nurse Practitioner with a specialty in Psychiatry - Licensed Advanced Practice Registered Nurse certified in Psychiatric Mental Health - Licensed Clinical Professional Counselor and Therapist - Licensed Psychologist - Licensed Clinical Social Worker - Licensed Clinical Professional Art Therapist - 18a.
-The Department reimburses a number of classes of private practitioners identified as "mental health professionals" differentially dependent on their licensure class.
-The classes eligible for reimbursement are licensed under State law and include nurse psychotherapists, licensed doctoral psychologists, licensed and certified social workers, licensed and certified professional counselors, and certified nurse practitioners.
+The Department reimburses practitioners identified as "mental health professionals" differentially dependent on their licensure class.
+The professionals eligible for reimbursement are licensed under State law and include nurse psychotherapists, licensed doctoral psychologists, licensed and certified social workers, licensed and certified professional counselors, and certified nurse practitioners.
 Services and provider qualifications are limited to those outlined in 3.1A of the Maryland State Plan. - 18b.
 Maryland bases the rates on market factors, primarily comparable rates from other insurers.
-For each class of mental health professional and for each CPT procedure code, rates paid by other insurers are reviewed.
-Since Maryland reimburses for a broader range of services than many insurers, some adjustments and interpolations are required.
+For each mental health professional and for each CPT procedure code, rates paid by other insurers are reviewed.
+Since Maryland reimburses for a broader range of services than many insurers, some adjustments are required.
 In order to establish rates for similar procedures, rates are adjusted based upon time and intensity of effort required for the procedure in question.
 Whenever possible, rates are then benchmarked against Medicare rates for similar procedure codes.
 On average, State rates are below allowable Medicare rates.
 The Department's reimbursement methodology was set on July 1st, 2008 and is effective for services provided on or after that date.
 Except as otherwise noted in the Plan, rates are the same for both governmental and private individual practitioners.
 Updated rates are included on the current fee schedule which is published on the Department's website at: health.maryland.gov/providerinfo. - 18c.
-The Department reimburses schools for certain mental health services when required under an Individual Education Program (IEP) or Individual Family Service Plan (IFSP) and when provided by a licensed mental health provider.
+The Department reimburses schools for certain mental health services when required under an Education Program (IEP) or Individual Family Service Plan (IFSP) and when provided by a licensed mental health provider.
 These services include: individual psychotherapy, family psychotherapy, group psychotherapy, and psychological testing.
-For all dates beginning January 1, 2010, the State will reimburse for this service at the same rate that it reimburses all other non-governmental metal health providers as described in 18b.
+For all dates beginning January 1, 2010, the State will reimburse for this service at the same rate that it reimburses all other non-governmental mental health providers as described in 18b. - 18d.
+Effective January 1, 2025, the Department reimburses schools for mental health services within the provider's scope of practice for recipients who do not have an IEP or IFSP and when provided by licensed and certified social workers ...